-1.23 While a few original heritage lamps remain, many are missing, broken and in need of repair or replacement.
-New lighting solutions should use the latest technology to minimise energy use and future proof them.
-Residents have expressed a preference for the round-shaped lamp fittings along Local Roads, and square-shaped street lamp fittings around Local Green Spaces.
+1.23 While a few original heritage lights remain, many are missing, broken and in need of repair or replacement.
+New lighting solutions should use the latest technology to minimise energy use and future-proof them.
+Residents have expressed a preference for the round-shaped light fittings along residential roads, and square-shaped street light fittings around Local Green Spaces.
 It is important that lighting from street lamps is subtle and in character with the surrounding area.
-It is also important to take into account the height of new lamps to ensure, for instance, that they do not encroach on upper floor windows in smaller Local Roads.
+It is also important to take into account the height of new lamps to ensure, for instance, that they do not encroach on upper floor windows in smaller residential roads.

-Example of a round-shaped heritage lamp
+Example of a round-shaped heritage street light